 4. Last Minute Polling Site Changes

-In these last days leading up to the election, make it a point to consistently check to see where your polling location is each day.
+Make it a point to consistently check to see where your polling location is.
 Changes in the location of the place you’re supposed to vote are a high possibility in some states and you may not be notified ahead of time if that happens.

 5. Inconsistent Information About Polling Hours Of Operation